- Pro Video

 The Befree is oriented toward the weight-sensitive group, while still having attributes that might appeal to the pro.
 Let’s not forget that this is a product from Manfrotto—a company whose long history of exacting design seems to invest the Befree with the Italian spirit of providing both style and performance in one package.

 So let's start with the visuals.
 The Befree comes sheathed in a nylon, shoulder-strapped case with a stylish red stripe and white piping that fits the tripod like a pair of skinny jeans.
+Along with Black, the BeFree aluminum tripod is also available in Red, Blue, Green, and Gray.
 The Befree has what’s come to be known as an “inverted-leg” folding design—think: origami meets engineering.
 It breaks down much the same as a standard tripod and then goes one further.
 Instead of folding it with the center column retracted, it’s left extended and the retracted legs folded upward toward its quick-release ball head.
 A little attention is required to align the ball head between the legs to ensure maximum flatness.
 Manfrotto has foreseen this by using a ratcheting knob on the head that is easily repositioned.

 The ball head itself is a mini type with a single wing knob controlling tension and panning.
 The quick-release platform comes with a 200PL-14 non-skid plate with a 1/4”-20 camera screw that is available separately for multiple camera use, but is not Arca compatible.
 The Befree's yoke has a 3/8"-16 mounting screw, so while the head is replaceable with a beefier model, bear in mind that the legs will not fold as flat as they do with the standard head, nor will they fit in the case.